Quantitative marked length spectrum rigidity: Introduction

 \subsection{Acknowledgements}

-I am very grateful to my advisor Ralf Spatzier for many helpful discussions and for help reviewing this paper.
+I am very grateful to Ralf Spatzier and Amie Wilkinson for many helpful discussions and for help reviewing this paper.
 I thank Alex Wright for suggesting the question.
 I also thank David Constantine, Thang Nguyen and Yuping Ruan for helpful conversations.
-This research was supported in part by NSF grants DMS-2003712 and DMS-1607260.
+Finally, I would like to thank the anonymous reviewers for suggestions for improvement.
+This research was supported in part by NSF grants DMS-2402173, DMS-2003712, and DMS-1607260.